End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Experiments

-This ablation study investigates the design choices of the proposed multimodal fusion module, with particular emphasis on the contribution of multimodal interaction and the feature fusion order within the V2X spatial cross-attention layers.
-Quantitative comparisons are reported on three representative V2X benchmarks, including a real-world sequential dataset and two simulated cooperative perception settings.
+This ablation study was performed to assess the design choices used in the proposed multimodal fusion module, with particular emphasis on the contribution of multimodal interactions and the feature fusion order in the V2X spatial cross-attention layers.
+Quantitative comparisons are reported based on three representative V2X benchmarks, including a real-world sequential dataset and two simulated cooperative perception settings.